 - Temporary Files: This is data stored by applications on a temporary basis.
 These files can normally be safely removed.

 - Previous Windows Installation Files: When installing a new major update of Windows 10, the old version is backed up and stored in a folder called Windows.old.
 It should be automatically removed after a month, but if you’re low on disk space, you can remove it now—as long as there are no problems with the update.

 Windows 10 automatically backs up your system configuration and keeps snapshots of all your files for your protection.
 It does this behind the scenes and could one day save you from disaster.
 But over time, the backups can overrun your hard drive, causing more trouble than they’re worth.
 Follow the steps above to tame your backups.

 But you don’t need to use Microsoft’s backup software—there are many excellent alternatives.
 For example, you can use Acronis True Image to make a local backup of your hard drive and Backblaze to copy your files to the cloud for safekeeping.
 Refer to these roundups for more information and other alternatives:

 Earlier in this article, I mentioned that backup files are only one thing that can use up your hard drive space.
 Since you’re still reading, I’m sure you’ll want to learn about the other causes.
-Here are some further articles that show you what to do, as well as reviews of software utilities that will help you win the battle for disk space.
+Check out our best PC cleaner guide that will help you win the battle for disk space.